khimo/khimo.github.io/bli-guides/_01-lua-macro-snippets/03-snippet3.md

 ---
-title: Rush hour: Limit all dimmers to 70%
+title: Rush hour - Limit all dimmers to 70%
 layout: pagetoc
 ---